Gov. JB Pritzker to announce Illinois mask mandate changes Wednesday, source says

 RELATED: School mask policies in chaos after ruling; parents plan protests

 The governor reinstated the indoor mask mandate in late August after COVID hospitalizations started to rise again.
-The governor has always said the mask decision was driven by hospitalization data, and hospitalizations statewide have been falling consistently for the past seven days.
+The governor has always said the mask decision was driven by hospitalization data, and hospitalizations statewide have been falling consistently for the past seven days, and by more than 60% statewide in the past month.

+The hope is those numbers will continue to fall through March 1.

+Most regions in the area are out of the warning zone, or close to it, for hospital bed availability.

 That has been the key metric the governor's office has focused on in making mask mandate decisions.